 Michael's first published music was used in productions for Laserium, NASA and choreographed to by the Berkshire Ballet.
 He also worked with his friend Craig Huxley, learning the ‘how to’ of scoring films.
-Then in 1984, after working with composer Maurice Jarre on four projects ‘back to back', he was asked to score the IMAX film “CHRONOS”.
+Then in 1984, after working with composer Maurice Jarre on four films back to back, he was asked to score the IMAX film “CHRONOS”.
 This led to the creation of his production company, with a focus on producing soundtracks for large format films and themed attractions.
 His Los Angeles based studio was set-up for scoring, producing, and mixing films in multi channel surround.
 Over time, a team of creative people emerged to work on different aspects of soundtrack production for the company.
 The early incarnation of Michael Stearns Productions produced soundtracks for 15 IMAX films, the “Earthquake” and “Back to the Future” attractions for Universal and “Star Trek, the Experience” for Paramount.
-Since then, there have been productions for World’s Fair/Expos, casinos, commercials, feature films, documentaries and more IMAX and themed attractions.
+Since then, there have been productions for World’s Fair/Expos, casinos, industrial films, commercials, feature films, documentaries and more IMAX and themed attractions.
 The team handle all aspects of creating soundtracks, from scoring music, to spotting and shooting foley, sound effect design and editorial, systems integration for themed attractions, pre-dubbing and final mixing.
 Click HERE, for a .pdf of the credit list.